jupyterlite/cockle/README.md

 Used in the [JupyterLite terminal extension](https://github.com/jupyterlite/terminal).

-This is an early-stage work in progress and should be considered experimental code.
+⚠️ This is an early-stage work in progress and should be considered experimental code.
 Anything and everything could change at any time.

-The commands used here are either built-in commands implemented in TypeScript, or WebAssembly commands compiled into .js and .wasm files.
-The latter are built by [Emscripten-forge](https://emscripten-forge.org/) and are added to the `cockle` NPM package using a `micromamba` environment as part of the `npm prepack` process.
+The commands used here are either built-in commands implemented in TypeScript, or WebAssembly commands compiled into `.js` and `.wasm` files.
+The latter are built by [Emscripten-forge](https://emscripten-forge.org/) and are added to a deployment during the build process.

 ## Build